 Turmeric Cumin Tea by Constitution

 Thanks to its ability to calm stress, turmeric is a cleansing herb that in mild doses doesn't disturb vata.
 Cumin is also supportive of deficient vata dosha.
 Hot pitta constitutions, however, will benefit from using fresh turmeric instead of dried while making this recipe (dried is just too hot for pitta).
 Turmeric Cumin Rescue Tea is fully beneficial for heavy kapha dosha, who tends to suffer the most in springtime from congestion and stagnation.

-Is Turmeric & Cumin Rescue Tea Good for Me?
+Is Turmeric & Cumin Rescue Tea Good for My Ayurvedic Diet?

 Find out by taking this free, easy quiz